cryptogopher/issue_recurring/README.md

   * months with dates keeping the same day of week from the beginning or to the end of the month (e.g. 2nd Tuesday of month or 1st to last Friday of month),
   * months with dates keeping the same working day (according to non-working week days specified in Redmine settings) from the beginning or to the end of the month (e.g. 2nd working day of month or 1st to last working day of month),
   * years,
-* creation of next issue recurrence as a copy of:
+* creation of next issue recurrence by means of:
-  * first issue,
+  * copying first issue,
-  * last recurrence,
+  * copying last recurrence of issue,
-  * without copying, by in-place modification
+  * without copying, by reopening issue
 * next recurrence scheduling based on:
   * original issue dates,
   * last recurrence dates,